-When we started our voice-enabled/chatbot journey, we quickly realized that there is a strong need to separate business from conversational logic.
-Business logic is how you access and what you do with your data or functionalities, while conversational logic defines the communication process between the system and the end-users.
+When we started our voice enabled/chatbot journey, we quickly realized that there is a strong need to separate business from conversational logic.
+Business logic is how you access and what you do with your data or functionalities, while conversational logic defines the communication process between the system and the end users.

 What is the best way to learn Convoworks?

-We recommend that you first use and follow Tutorial – Getting started which reviews Convoworks functionalities in a way that you can easily follow instructions and end up with a functional conversational service.
+We recommend that you first use and follow Tutorial – Getting started which reviews Convoworks functionalities in such a way that you can easily follow instructions and end up with a functional conversational service.

 What is the hardest part?

 When you start using Convoworks, you’ll soon realize that the creation and management of conversation is actually the fun part.
 The most painful part is actual deployment onto target platforms and their app stores.
 They usually have a lot of descriptive fields to populate, different types of screenshots you have to provide and a review process you have to pass.
 That is something you’ll have to learn separately since each vendor has wildly different requirements and procedures.